Probabilistic Visibility-Aware Trajectory Planning for Target Tracking in Cluttered Environments: Simulations

 \cref{linear tracking} shows the tracking process.
 The target uncertainty is initialized to be very large (\cref{linear tracking}(a)).
 As the tracking progresses, the robot plans a visibility-aware trajectory to track the target (\cref{linear tracking}(b)).
 Specifically, when the target takes a sharp turn near an obstacle, the robot moves away from the obstacle in advance to reduce the likelihood of target loss (\cref{linear tracking}(c) and (d)).
 Note that this roundabout path frequently appears in the tracking process (highlighted by yellow ellipses in \cref{linear tracking}(b)) and is a characteristic of visibility-aware trajectories.

 \cref{lineardata} displays the performance data.
 The robot can maintain the visibility of the target throughout the simulation without any target loss.
 To see this, \cref{lineardata}(a) shows the purple curve that indicates the target is inside our convexified FOV most of the time, and the blue curve that indicates LOS and obstacles never intersect.
 Due to uninterrupted measurements, target entropy rapidly converges and the estimation error is kept small (\cref{lineardata}(b)).
 We also record the BPOD value and evaluate the accuracy of the BPOD approximation against the Monte-Carlo simulation as the ground truth, as shown in \cref{lineardata}(c).
-The subfigure shows that the BPOD is kept near $1$ most of the time although we don't use the BPOD as the objective function directly, which verifies the compatibility of the two objectives \cref{obj12}.
-Results also demonstrate that we can calculate one BPOD within $1ms$ with an MAE of $2.5\times10^{-3}$.
+The subfigure shows that the BPOD is kept near $1$ most of the time, and simulation results also demonstrate that we can calculate one BPOD within $1ms$ with an MAE of $2.5\times10^{-3}$.

-This experiment is conducted 50 times to verify the robustness of our method under measurement noise and imperfect control.
-The results show that the robot can track the target with low mean estimation error $\bar{e}_{est}=0.336m$, high mean visible rate $\bar{r}_{vis}=96.5$\% and high success rate $r_{suc}=96$\% with the mean computing time $\bar{t}_{cal}= 0.23s/step$.
+The experiment is conducted 30 times for quantitative performance evaluation.
+The robot completes the tracking task in 28 cases without failure, and the results show that the robot can track the target with low mean estimation error $\bar{e}_{est}=0.308m$, low mean loss rate $\bar{r}_{los}=4.1$\% with the mean computing time $\bar{t}_{cal}= 0.176s/step$.